harbassan/spicetify-apps/stats/README.md

 ### Manual Installation

-Download the files in the [dist branch](https://github.com/harbassan/spicetify-stats/archive/refs/heads/dist.zip) and rename the unzipped folder to `stats`, and then place that folder into your `CustomApps` folder in the `spicetify` directory.
-It should be similair to this:
+Download the files in the [dist branch](https://github.com/harbassan/spicetify-stats/archive/refs/heads/dist.zip), rename the unzipped folder to `stats`, then place that folder into your `CustomApps` folder in the `spicetify` directory and you're all done.
+If everything's correct, the structure should be similar to this:

 ```
 📦spicetify\CustomApps